m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 ### Mavi - Open-source Project (in development)

-Visit [GitHub](https://github.com/m-emre-yalcin/mavi) to see the project.
+Please visit [GitHub](https://github.com/m-emre-yalcin/mavi) to see the project.

 Create an abstracted and extendible server from one JSON file!
 This module aims to lift repetitive works that you have made every time building a server from scratch.